electricbookworks/electric-book/_docs/images.md

 ## Preparing images

 *   We recommend consistently using JPG – large versions in the `print-pdf` images folder and web-optimised versions in `screen-pdf`, `web` and `epub`.
-For some books we use SVG so that they scale beautifully but also remain small in file-size for web use; but EPUB2 does not support SVG.
+For some books we use SVG so that they scale beautifully but also remain small in file-size for web use; but EPUB2 does not support SVG.<!---
+I think we need to update this info?
+-->
 *   Ensure that raster images, or raster/bitmap elements in SVG, are high-res enough for printing (e.g. 300dpi at full size).

 ### Using SVG images